-The 2001 recession was relatively mild, as the unemployment rate only rose to 6 percent.
-President Bush launched the first tax rebate, EGTRRA, to jump start consumer spending.
-Households received checks in August 2001.
-Before it had a chance to work, the 9/11 terrorist attacks occurred.
-The Bush administration responded by attacking Afghanistan, where bin Laden was hiding.
+The 2001 recession was relatively mild, as the unemployment rate peaked at 5.7% that year.
+President Bush authorized the first tax cut, the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA), to jump-start consumer spending.
+Before it had a chance to work, the 9/11 attacks occurred.
+The Bush administration responded by attacking Afghanistan.

-In 2005, Hurricane Katrina hit New Orleans, causing $200 billion in damage and slowing economic growth to 1.5 percent in the fourth quarter.
-To help with the clean-up, $33 billion was added to the FY 2006 budget.
+In 2005, Hurricane Katrina hit New Orleans, causing $161 billion in damage and slowing economic growth to 1.7% on an annualized rate in the fourth quarter.
+Congress added $33 billion to the fiscal year 2006 budget to help with the hurricane clean-up.

 Bankruptcy Prevention Act

-Second, people became enslaved by the cost of health care.
-The No.1 cause of bankruptcy is medical expenses.
-Without debt protection, people lost their entire retirement savings and even their home to pay their unexpected health costs.
-That's according to a study by the National Bureau of Economic Research.
+Second, people became burdened by the cost of health care, which has been cited as the leading cause of bankruptcy.
+Without debt protection, some people lost their entire retirement savings and even their home to pay their unexpected health costs.

 While all this was going on, the subprime mortgage crisis was brewing.
 Too many homebuyers had questionable credit.
 Banks pushed loans onto them that were equal to or even greater than the value of the home.
 Banks were making money reselling these mortgages as part of mortgage-backed securities.
 To feed the pipeline, they demanded more and more mortgages, eventually making loans to anyone and everyone.

 Things were fine until housing prices dropped in 2006.
-The value of the mortgage-backed securities plummeted.
-The hedge funds, corporations, pension funds and mutual funds that owned them were in a panic.
-That's because the original mortgages had been chopped up and resold, making the derivatives impossible to price.
-Banks stopped lending to each other so they wouldn't get stuck with the potentially worthless mortgages as collateral.
+The value of the mortgage-backed securities plummeted, and the hedge funds, corporations, pension funds, and mutual funds that owned them were in a panic.
+Banks stopped lending to each other so they wouldn't get stuck with potentially worthless mortgages as collateral.

 As a result, interbank borrowing costs rose in 2007.
-The Federal Reserve tried to increase liquidity by lowering interest rates, but Libor kept rising.
+The Federal Reserve tried to increase liquidity by lowering interest rates, but the London Interbank Offered Rate kept rising.
 Monetary policy wasn't going to be enough to restore confidence.